Madu-J/auctionghetto-frontend/docs/UserStory.md

  1. *As a user* I should be able to find a column displaying the "Highly Popular" to view them.

  2. *As a user* I should be able to click on a profile (auctioneer) to access more information about the seller.

- 3. *As a user*  I should be able to edit my profile to update or change my information.

 ## Auctionghetto website